-With a total market share of 24.5% of the Philippine oil market as of June 30, 2023, the Company believes it is the leader in the Philippine oil industry.
+With a retail market share of 36.3%8 of the Philippine oil market as of June 30, 2023, the Company believes it is the leader in the Philippine oil industry.

-The Company has more than 1,800 retail service stations in the country as of April 30, 2024, retailing gasoline, diesel, and kerosene to motorists and the public transport sector.
+The Company has around 1,800 retail service stations in the country as of June 30, 2024, retailing gasoline, diesel, and kerosene to motorists and the public transport sector.
 Its wide range of world-class fuel includes Blaze 100 Euro 6, XCS, Xtra Advance, Turbo Diesel and Diesel Max.
-The Company also sells its LPG brands, Gasul and Fiesta Gas, to households and other consumers through its extensive dealership network, numbering more than 1.900 branch and franchise stores as of April 30, 2024.
+The Company also sells its LPG brands, Gasul and Fiesta Gas, to households and other consumers through its extensive dealership network, numbering more than 1.900 branch and franchise stores as of June 30, 2024.
 The Company also manufactures lubricants and greases through its blending plant in Manila and sells these products through its service stations and various lubes outlets.